cleissonom/youtube-video-downloader/README.md

 ### 📝 About

 That project is basically a simple Client Side (built with CRA) and a Server Side (Express), that download a youtube video using ytdl and install in your device using fs(FileSystem).
-It's adapted to MacOs users, and if you want to modify something, please create a pull request 🙂
+If you want to modify something, please create a pull request 🙂

 ---